QData/qdata-page/_AIselfPage/Generate-Text.md

 layout: tag
 permalink: /tags/Generate-Text/
 taxonomy: Generate-Text
-description: This categoy of tools aims to generate language text pieces for certain purposes, such as to fool a neural language classifier.
+description: This categoy of tools aim to generate language text pieces for data augmentation and robustness of DNN language predictors.
 ---